-In observance of Mental Health Awareness Month, Farm Aid embarked upon a “podcast tour,” to spread the word about the issue of stress among farmers, ranchers and farmworkers, and how the Farm Aid Hotline and Farmer Resource Network helps.
+In observance of Mental Health Awareness Month in May, Farm Aid embarked upon a “podcast tour,” to spread the word about the issue of stress among farmers, ranchers and farmworkers, and how the Farm Aid Hotline and Farmer Resource Network helps.
 Farm Aid’s Hotline Program manager Caitlin Arnold Stephano and our Hotline Operators Lori Mercer and Elizabeth Gonzales Ibarra spent two days talking with ag podcasters and radio broadcasters about this crucial issue.
 As the podcasts and broadcasts are aired, we’ll share them here.

 In recent years, a bright spotlight has been shined on the issues of stress and mental health in rural and farm communities.
 This increased attention has enabled an open and honest conversation about the ways that farmers, ranchers and farmworkers experience stress due to the nature of the work they do and the hurdles they face in receiving mental health support.
 It has opened the door to new funding, especially through the USDA’s Farm and Ranch Stress Assistance Network, which has increased outreach, support and resources for farmers.
 The cultural ground is shifting, with more farmers and farm families coming forward to talk honestly about the challenge of farmer mental health.
 Farm Aid is so grateful to be part of these conversations and to help support farmers, ranchers and farmworkers through our work.